 The module provides key transport service through SP 800-38F AES key wrapping.
 In addition, the module provides key derivation services in the Approved mode through the PBKDF2 algorithm.
-The module supports option 1a from Section 5.4 of SP 800-132, whereby the MK is used directly as the DPK.
+The module supports option 1a from Section 5.4 of SP 800-132, whereby the Master Key (MK) is used directly as the Data Protection Key (DPK).
 Keys derived from passwords may only be used for data at rest.
-The length of the passcode used in the key derivation is 6 digits with the probability of guessing this password is (1/10)^6.
+The length of the passcode used in the key derivation is 7 digits with the probability of guessing this password is $(1/10)^7$.
 The caller shall observe all requirements and should consider all recommendations specified in SP800-132 with respect to the strength of the generated key, including the quality of the password, the quality of the salt as well as the number of iterations.
+The module also provides key agreement scheme based on SP800-56A without KDF.
+The module implements ECC primitive calculation based on Section 5.7.1.2 ECC CDH Primitive of SP 800-56A.
+The module itself does not include implementation of key derivation function (KDF).
+In the approved mode, the module provides EC Diffie-Hellman shared secret computation with curves P-256 or P-384, providing 128- or 192-bit equivalent security strength, respectively.